oracle-livelabs/common/gitlab-workshop/getstarted/getstarted.md

 * A valid email address
 * Ability to receive SMS text verification (only if your email isn't recognized)
 * Credit card (you will not be charged unless you elect to upgrade the account later.)
+    - This is only required for Oracle Cloud Signup, GitLab registration does not require credit card details

 ## Task 1: Create Your Free Trial Account